Practical 8: Working with Text

 print('Done.')

-Found data/geo/Boroughs.gpkg locally!
++ data/geo/Boroughs.gpkg found locally!

-Found data/geo/Water.gpkg locally!
++ data/geo/Water.gpkg found locally!

-Found data/geo/Greenspace.gpkg locally!
++ data/geo/Greenspace.gpkg found locally!

 Done.

-It’s helpful to have a sense of what data look like before trying to do something with them, but by default pandas truncates quite a lot of output to keep it from overwhelming the display.
+Regardless, it’s helpful to have a sense of what data look like before trying to do something with them, but by default pandas truncates quite a lot of output to keep it from overwhelming the display.
 For text processing, however, you should probably change the amount of preview text provided by pandas using the available options.
 Note: there are lots of other options that you can tweak in pandas.

 print(f"Default maximum column width: {pd.options.display.max_colwidth}") # What's this currently set to?